romanwixinger/quantum-gates-docs/docs/source/circuits.rst

 to which we can apply gates by simply calling method like circuit.H(i=0).
-This functionality is provided in the Circuit classes, and packed together with the knowledge on how to sample the noisy gates as stochastic matrices from a specific gateset.
+This functionality is provided in the Circuit classes, and packed together with the knowledge on how to sample the noisy gates as stochastic matrices from a specific gate set.

 .. _circuits_classes: